jahewite/PigMonitoringResearch/README.md

 - [Image-based Tail Posture Monitoring of Pigs](https://www.researchgate.net/publication/374156938_Image-based_Tail_Posture_Monitoring_of_Pigs)
 - [ECPLF Publication]

-## Contents

-The repository offers:

-- The source code developed for the studies.
-- Links to the datasets and models cited in the publications.
+It also includes links to the datasets and models cited in the publications.
 For details on data usage and restrictions, see the [License](#license) section.
 For a detailed description of the dataset, refer to the [Dataset](#dataset) section.

+Check out the [data exploration](data_exploration) directory for more details.

 ## Prerequisites